Joao-1/anime-gif-generator/README.md

 The number of false positives is low for slice of life animes such as K-on, Non Non Biyori, and Yure Camp.
 However, animes with many action scenes, such as Kimetsu No Yaiba, Sousou No Frieren, and Jujutsu Kaisen, have many false positive GIFs.

 #### FPS
 The most awkward and annoying issue is the low FPS of the GIFs, which makes them unusable.
 It is possible that OpenCV is the cause, but I am unsure how to improve this.
-See the example below:
+See the example below (if the GIF does not run, please reload the page.):
 ![gif1706690361](https://github.com/Joao-1/anime-gif-generator/assets/58475277/917254c5-f163-41b1-80a9-7f11142d15f5)
 Simply unusable.